alexott/terraform-playground/README.md

 Different snippets of Terraform code.
 Primarily around Databricks:

 * [aad-dbx-sync](aad-dbx-sync) allows to synchronize users/groups/service principals from Azure Active Directory into Databricks Workspace.
+* [adb-workspace-cmk-rbac](adb-workspace-cmk-rbac) shows how to create Azure Databricks workspace with Customer Managed Keys encryption enabled that uses Azure Key Vault with RBAC enabled instead of Access policies.
 * [adf-dbx-demo](adf-dbx-demo) shows how to configure different authentication methods for Azure Data Factory links to Azure Databricks.
 * [akv-to-db-secrets](akv-to-db-secrets) shows how to replicate secrets from Azure Key Vault into the Databricks Secrets scope (for example, to access them in another cloud)
 * [cloud-agnostic](cloud-agnostic) shows how to create cloud agnostic deployments of Databricks resources.
 See the [blog post](https://alexott.blogspot.com/2022/11/cloud-agnostic-resources-deployment.html) for more details about it.